 Main Instant Pot Models

-So it really comes down to just four main Instant Pot models.
-I’m listing them in the order Instant Pot introduced them.
-That’s because each new model was an improvement over the preceding model.
+I’m listing them in the order Instant Pot introduced them because each new model was an improvement over the preceding model (until GEM was introduced).
 In other words, the next Instant Pot has the same functionality as the previous ones with a few snazzy additions.

-BTW, they all pressure cook, slow cook and saute’.
+The pressure multi cookers all pressure cook, slow cook and saute’.
 They all also have a “manual” program, this is important because it means you can tap in your own pressure cooking time and pressure, (if available).
-All of the Instant Pots also have a stainless-steel cooking surface and, most importantly, the same safety features.
+All of the Instant Pots with pressure function come with a stainless-steel cooking surface and, most importantly, the same safety features.

 This is Instant Pot’s second model.
 It’s now their “Economy” offering.
 It’s a basic 6-in-1 multi cooker that can: pressure cook, slow cook, steam, make rice, saute’ and keep warm.